Support

 SB 826 HB 1128 Income Tax - Angel Investor Tax Credit for Investments in Emergent Technology Sen. Katie Hester (9-D)

-Allowing a credit against the State income tax for 25% of an investment made in qualified Maryland companies up $1,000,000; providing that investments in companies engaging in certain emergent technology may qualify for the tax credit subject to certain requirements; providing that a qualified investor shall make an investment in a qualified Maryland company within a certain amount of time after the Department issues an initial tax credit certificate; etc. Budget and Taxation Support
+Allowing a credit against the State income tax for 25% of an investment made in qualified Maryland companies up $1,000,000; providing that investments in companies engaging in certain emergent technology may qualify for the tax credit subject to certain requirements; providing that a qualified investor shall make an investment in a qualified Maryland company within a certain amount of time after the Department issues an initial tax credit certificate; etc. Budget and Taxation Cyber & Tech - Support

 In the Senate - Hearing 3/04 at 1:00 p.m.
 (2/13)